KyadaPavan/KyadaPavan/README.md

 ![logo](https://github.com/KyadaPavan/KyadaPavan/blob/main/Git%20Hub%20Banner.png)
 <h1 align="center">Hi 👋, I'm Kyada Pavan</h1>
-<h3 align="center">A passionate Frontend Developer</h3>

-<p>Hello, I'm Pavan Kyada , a third year student currently pursuing B.E. in Information Technology at A.D.
-Patel Institute of Technology.
+<p>Hello, This side Pavan Kyada , a third year student currently pursuing B.E. in Information Technology at <a href="https://www.adit.ac.in/">A D Patel Institute of Technology</a>, Anand.
 I'm a passionate Front-End Developer and willing to be a MERN Stack Developer.
 Extremely passionate about technology and hands-on experience where my curiosity drives me along with my Key Competencies in HTML, CSS, JavaScript, Python, Java etc.

 I look forward to continue growth, learning and seeking a challenging and rewarding position in the IT industry.